expeditionary-robotics/phortex/batch/README.md

 ## Running Python scripts on the cluster
 Navigate to the `fumes/batch` directory.
 If it doesn't already exist, create a `slurm` folder within the `fumes/batch` directory: `mkdir `fumes/batch/slurm`.

-Python scripts can be submitted as jobs by running:
+Python scripts can be submitted as jobs by running (from the `fumes` top level directory):
 ```
 bash batch/batch_python.sh fumes/examples/post_cruise_examples/demo0-bullseye_flexible_trajectory_opt.py
 ```
 The output and error files will be written the to `slurm` folder within `fumes/batch`.

-NOTE: Always call the `batch_python.sh` script from within the `fumes` top-level diretory.
+NOTE: Always call the `batch_python.sh` script from within the `fumes` top-level directory.
 Right now, this is the only way that the environment variables get set correctly.
 TODO: should fix this to let you run it from anywhere.

 The `batch_python.sh` script takes commandline arguments and Python script arguments - see the documentation at the start of the file.
 For example, I can run:
 ```
 batch/batch_python.sh -m 10 --cores 2 --hours 4 script.py (arg2) (arg3) (arg4)
 ```

 This `batch_python.sh` script is a building block - it allows you to run single python scripts with command-line arguments.
-This can be adapted to a pytyon script with many parameter values.
+This can be adapted to a python script with many parameter values.
 See the samples in `bulk_batch_predict.sh`.

 ## Your ~/.bashrc
 Let's add some alias and commands to your ~/.bashrc to make submitting jobs, requesting compute nodes, and checking job statuses easier: